MasonPaddie/ChunkSlice/README.md

 A full list of dependencies is found in the requirements.txt file in the root directory.
 Place the files in a local directory and navigate to the directory containing the requirements.txt file.
 Run the command below in the terminal to install all dependencies.

      pip3 install -r requirements.txt

+Then, naviagte to the bin directory and run the below to start the app

+     python3 -m flask run

+You can view the landing page by going to http://localhost:5000/home